Q&A for teenagers

 We do make peanut butter available.
 We do not cook with peanut oil or put peanuts in our entrees.
 If you have a severe peanut allergy, you should know that we do have peanut butter around.

-We always have a gluten free, vegetarian and vegan option.
-For instance, on lasagna night we usually just make a gluten free and vegan pasta bake.
+We always have gluten-free, vegetarian, and vegan options.
+For instance, on lasagna night we usually just make a gluten-free and vegan pasta bake.
 We always have gluten-free bread and gluten-free cereal at breakfast.
 There is always a salad bar with plenty of fruits and vegetables too.

 What is the average age of teens at Odyssey, and do all ages do everything together?

 Our campers are a pretty even mix of teenagers between ages 13 and 18.
 For the most part, we are one community and all ages can participate in activities together.
 Our 7 different pods, which are based on age and gender, often participate in activities together.
 Pods are mini-communities within our larger camp community.